ObiWanKanabe/CryographicEngine/ReadMe.txt

 Other notes:

-Made in Visual Studio 2017, dependancies are NOT currently relatively linked.
-Further updates will allow for portability, stay tuned.
+Point light toggle with: SPACE BAR

+Spot light toggle with: UP ARROW

+Directional light toggle with: DOWN ARROW

+Made in Visual Studio 2017, using learning materials and resources from Rob Robson (Humber College), Scott Fielder (Humber College) and Joey de Vries (learnopengl.com).

 /////////////////////////////////////////////////////////////////////////////